 Norway, with its cold climate and high EV adoption, provides extensive real-world data.
 The Norwegian EV Association's winter range tests show:

-- Tesla Model S: 30-35% range loss at -10°C
+- Mercedes EQS: 22-28% range loss at -10°C (best-in-class thermal management)

-- BMW iX: 25-30% range loss at -10°C
+- BMW iX xDrive50: 25-30% range loss at -10°C (excellent heat pump system)

-- Hyundai IONIQ 5: 35-40% range loss at -10°C
+- Hyundai IONIQ 5: 32-37% range loss at -10°C (800V architecture with heat pump)

 Primary Factors Causing Range Loss